Mustang trekking in Nepal Himalayas!

 Hidden behind the majestic Himalayan ranges, Mustang is filled with beautiful trekking zones.
 The high desert rain shadow of the Himalayas receives very little rainfall making this region dry and parched, similar to the bordering Tibetan Plateau.
-Lo Manthang city is the capital entire upper Mustang, lies in the remote Himalaya desert behind the Dhaulagiri and Annapurna mountain ranges, is an antique Tibetan Village, with rare medieval Buddhist arts and exotic culture.
+Lo Manthang city is the capital of entire upper Mustang, lies in the remote Himalaya desert behind the Dhaulagiri and Annapurna mountain ranges, is an antique Tibetan Village, with rare medieval Buddhist arts and exotic culture.
 Thus use Gokyo Treks to design your ultimate experience, and get hand-made trips built by local experts guides .